AndrewAY/ProductCat/README.md

 * Add/Edit/Delete Products (Admin and Super-Admin users only – login required*)
 * Add Users (\'Super Admin\' only)

-\**Login emails and passwords are provided on the login page to allow you to login to an Admin or a \'Super Admin\' account.*
+\**Login emails and passwords are provided on the login page to allow you to log in to an Admin or a \'Super Admin\' account.*